xTool O1 Omni Explained: Every Model Compared (What Each Can & Can't Print)

 The Single UV is the entry point into UV printing.
 One UV printhead, full CMYK color plus white ink, and the same 3D texture, varnish effects, and positioning accuracy as the bigger editions.
 If your product line is acrylic signs, wood gifts, phone cases, keychains, coasters, and tumbler decals via UV DTF, this edition does all of it.

-What it gives up: no apparel, no fluorescent or flexible-white inks, a single printhead (the slowest of the three), and no upgrade path.
+What it gives up: no apparel, no fluorescent or flexible-white inks, a single printhead (no speed edge — the Dual-Head is the fast one in this lineup), and no upgrade path.
 It's the right pick for hobbyists and hard-goods-only side hustles who know apparel isn't in their plans.

 Dual-Head UV: for premium UV effects and higher output